cmosinverter/double-filter-tlm-qk/README.md

 ## Double Filter Using TLM P2P And Quantum Keeper

-This is the project that implements ee6470 homework 1, (40 pt) Median and mean filters with FIFO channels
+This is the project that implements ee6470 homework 2, (30 pt) Median and mean filters with quantum keeper

 ## Usage
 1. Clone the file to ./ee6470 folder (Git Bash)